Mice Identification & Prevention

 Mice are opportunistic and have come to rely on people for some of their food, water, and shelter needs.
 Mice will invade a home any time of year while out looking for food and shelter, but they tend to be more of a problem in the late fall and winter when the weather cools.
 Our warm, temperature-controlled homes offer safe shelter and plenty of access to food.
-Outside, mice make their nests under woodpiles, in areas of dense vegetation, or tall grass.
+Outside, mice make their nests under woodpiles, in areas of dense vegetation, or in tall grass.
 Tree hollows and tree stumps also make suitable nesting spots for mice.

 Where will I find mice?

 Inside homes, mice place their nests close to their food sources, usually within 30 feet.
 Their nests are dome-shaped and often created from items they find around the house.
 They build their nests in quiet, out-of-the-way locations like inside cabinets, in drawers, in attics, and in-wall voids.
 Basements and attics are also popular nesting spots.
-Outside, mice live in our yards, gardens, parks, along riverbanks, in wooded areas, and overgrown vegetation.
+Outside, mice live in our yards, gardens, parks, along riverbanks, in wooded areas, and in overgrown vegetation.

 How do I get rid of mice?

-Acquiring help from a professional pest control expert is the best way to eliminate mice and keep them from returning.
-At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing safe and effective pest control services that are affordable.
+Acquiring help from a professional home pest control expert is the best way to eliminate mice and keep them from returning.
+At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing safe and effective pest control services in Elizabeth City that are affordable.
 We are a local, family-owned pest control company whose number one priority is putting our customers first and exceeding expectations.
 For home or business owners looking to eliminate pests from their property once and for all, call Albemarle Termite & Pest Control today!

 How can I prevent mice in the future?